-In 1996/7 the DDBDP migrated its authoritative version from the PHI CD to the web-based Perseus Project (now Perseus Digital Library), from beta-code to SGML.
-For the next decade the DDBDP was funded as part of the Advanced Papyrological Information System (APIS), supported by the NEH, with technical support generously provided by Perseus.
+In 1996/7 the DDbDP migrated its authoritative version from the PHI CD to the web-based Perseus Project (now Perseus Digital Library), from Beta Code to TEI SGML with Beta Code text.
+For the next decade the DDbDP was funded as part of the Advanced Papyrological Information System (APIS), supported by the NEH, with technical support generously provided by Perseus.

 In the Summer of 2006 the founding leader of the DDbDP, John Oates, passed away and James Cowey, of the HGV, joined Joshua D. Sosin as Co-Director of the DDbDP.